The English curriculum is focused on three core areas: Literature, Language and Literacy. These are the 3 strands from the Australian Curriculum.

 Integrated unit: Globalisation

-New Program for Years 7 & 8 – Connecting to Country
+Years 7 & 8 – Connecting to Country

 We have proudly introduced a new program for all years 7 & 8 students.
 The program entitled “Connecting to Country” focuses on the cultural heritage and languages of the indigenous nations of our area.
 The program is being developed in collaboration with our families and the Education Directorate.
 Connecting to Country has replaced our traditional languages program of Indonesian and French.